 Yes.
-At any time before the hearing you may call the Administrative Law Judge Section to arrange to see your file.
+You may call the Administrative Law Judge Section to arrange to see your file at any time before the hearing.

 In the same way, if an important witness cannot or will not appear at the hearing, ask the judge to force the witness to appear by issuing a subpoena.
 Again, this will cause the hearing to be adjourned.